Cais/bns-early-adopter/readme.txt

 Tested up to: 3.4
 Stable tag: 0.1

-Show off you are an early adopter of WordPress (alpha and/or beta versions)
+Show off you are an early adopter of WordPress (alpha and/or beta versions).

 == Description ==

-Show off you are an early adopter of WordPress (alpha and/or beta versions)
+Show off you are an early adopter of WordPress (alpha and/or beta versions).

 == Installation ==
 Read this article for further assistance: http://wpfirstaid.com/2009/12/plugin-installation/

 ----
 = Shortcode: bnsea =
-Parameters are very similar to the plugin:
+* TBA - Parameters will be very similar to the plugin

-NB: Use the shortcode at your own risk!

 == Frequently Asked Questions ==
+= Q: Why would I want to use this plugin / widget? =
+A: To show your faith in WordPress code and the developers who write it.

 == Screenshots ==
+* Appearing soon ...

 == Other Notes ==
 * Copyright 2012  Edward Caissie  (email : edward.caissie@gmail.com)